The Augsburg Food Pantry distribution is held on the 3rd Saturday of every month from 8AM to 2PM

 Does the Food Pantry require a tremendous amount of work?

 The answer is a resounding YES!
 Most of the food is purchased at the Arkansas Food Bank in Little Rock, transported to our church, divided out into containers for families of different sizes, and distributed to those who need it.
-Until this summer when the Arkansas Food Bank began to deliver our food order directly to us, LWML members and members of their family had to drive to Little Rock, load a large trailer, bring it back to the church, and unload the pallets of food.
+Currently, due to a grant being received by the Arkansas Food Bank, we are blessed to have our food orders delivered directly to us.
+Previously, LWML members and members of their family had to drive to Little Rock, load a large trailer, bring it back to the church, and unload the pallets of food.
 This was a tremendous sacrifice because, over and above the expense of the trip, it required taking off a day’s work to accomplish the task.

 How can you help?